"The more that you read, the more things you will know. The more you learn, the more places you'll go!" Dr Seuss

 Drama is used across the curriculum.
 Children are given opportunities to improvise, devise and script drama for one another and a range of audiences.
 All classes perform for others in our weekly class assemblies, and the KS1 Christmas Production and Year 6 End of Year Production are highlights of the school year.

 Reading Reading at Oughtrington aims to ensure all pupils can read easily, fluently and with good understanding of a wide range of texts.
 Pupils learn to pronounce unfamiliar printed words (decoding) and recognise familiar printed words.
-Phonics is taught in EYFS and KS1, based on the DfE Letters and Sounds programme.
+For phonics and reading in EYFS and KS1 we use the Read, Write, Inc. programme.
+Please follow the link below for a more detailed explanation of the Read Write Inc. programme:

 Comprehension skills are developed during weekly discussions with the teacher and pupils in shared, guided or individual reading sessions.
 These activities allow the children opportunities to respond to texts they have read themselves or texts, at a higher level, that they have listened to.
 All pupils are encouraged to read widely across both fiction and non-fiction to develop knowledge of themselves and the world in which they live.